 - 1 – 1/8” or 3 mm

 - 3 – 3/8” or 10 mm

 - 5 – 5/8” or 16 mm

 - 6 – 3/4” or 19 mm

 Once you know the length that you like, you can use the numbers to describe to your barber exactly how long you want your hair.
 To find these numbers, simply ask your regular barber.
 They’ll tell you what length they usually use.
 If you don’t know the lengths, that’s okay too.
 Many barbers can estimate using a photo.

 For more info on hair clipper lengths as well as some photo examples, check out this article from Give it a Cut.

-You may also want to know a bit of hairstyle terminology so you can accurately describe the exact style that you wan.
+You may also want to know a bit of hairstyle terminology so you can accurately describe the exact style that you want.
 Check out this guide from Men’s Hairstyles Today to help you identify the name of your haircut.
 Even if your barber doesn’t speak English, he probably knows the English names of popular haircuts.

 4. Don’t Tell your Barber that you’re just Traveling Through

 Barbers build their business by developing a loyal following of customers who regularly return for a haircut.
 They know you’ll keep coming back if they give you a great haircut and pleasant service.